Conquest of Wu by Jin: Prelude

-Sometime between 21 December 279 and 18 January 280, Jin deployed a total of over 200,000 troops from its regular 500,000-strong armed forces for the invasion of Wu.
+Sometime between 21 December 279 and 18 January 280, (Note: It is unknown if Jin was aware of Guo Ma's rebellion in Guangzhou, which started in the summer of 279.)
+Jin deployed a total of over 200,000 troops from its regular 500,000-strong armed forces for the invasion of Wu.
 By that time, the Jin navy was also at least on par with the Wu navy in terms of strength.
 However, the Jin invasion forces did not enjoy numerical superiority because it faced the entire Wu armed forces consisting of about 230,000 troops and over 5,000 vessels.
 Nevertheless, the Jin invaders had a much higher morale compared to the Wu defenders.
 Moreover, the Wu forces were scattered along the Jin–Wu border over a distance of several thousand li, thus making it easier for the Jin forces to concentrate their attacks on isolated pockets of Wu resistance.
 Based on this principle, Jin launched the invasion of Wu along the Yangtze in five routes to support the naval fleet setting out from Yi Province and advancing downstream towards Wu's eastern border.
 The Jin invasion forces came from six directions as follows: